mjzenz/madison-alder-dashboard/drafts/Draft_Landmarks.md

 #### 2604 Waunona Way

-Proposed **demolition** of buildings located at **2604 Waunona Way** in **Distract X** was also on the evening’s agenda [Legistar 86033](URL).
+Proposed **demolition** of buildings located at **2604 Waunona Way** in **Distract 14** was also on the evening’s agenda [Legistar 86033](https://madison.legistar.com/LegislationDetail.aspx?ID=7018190&GUID=E100353D-F94B-42DD-8568-E51B450CDFF4&Options=ID|Text|&Search=86033).
 Having been built between 1901 and 1902, Staff recommended a finding of historical value related to vernacular architecture; however, the building itself is not historically significant.
 This property is also located within the boundary of the Waunona Mounds site and any ground-disturbing activity would need to secure a Request to Disturb from the Wisconsin State Archaeologist and notify the Ho-Chunk National Tribal Historic Preservation Office.

 The commission determined there is no historical value to the home, but acknowledged the Waunona Mounds site and the need to secure a Request to Disturb.
 A motion was made to approve and **unanimously passed.**

 #### Short Items

-With the meeting nearing a close, the Commission quickly reviewed historical value for **6105 South Highland Avenue** in **District X** and **2326 Vondron Drive** in **District X.**
+With the meeting nearing a close, the Commission quickly reviewed historical value for **6105 South Highland Avenue** in **District X** and **2326 Vondron Drive** in **District 16.**

 Although 6105 South Highland Avenue is a single family home built in 1875, Staff recommended no historic value.
 Similarly, 2326 Vondron Road was not recommended to have historic value as it was built in 2000.
 Notably, 2326 suffered a fire, which has lead the Madison Fire Department to submit a request to demolish the commercial building.